AyazYar/Engineering_84_business_week/README.md

 ## What is DevOps and the benefits of using it?
 ### DevOps is the mix between IT development and Operations.
 Engineers will take provide coded solutions and overlook the implementation of solutions to ensure efficiency and all needs have been met.
 ### The mix of the two professions maximises the speed and efficiency of solutions while having constant improvement of products.
-### The efficiency comes from communication being the
+### The efficiency comes from fewer communication barriers and workflow efficiencies.